Multiplicity Estimates: a Morse-theoretic approach: Introduction

 The problem of deriving multiplicity estimates of the types mentioned above has been considered in various areas of mathematics.
 Below we give a brief outline of some of the main contributions.
 Our presentation follows the development in each field separately, rather than in historical order.

-In trancendental number theory, the subject began with Nesterenko's treatment of the Siegel-Shidlovski theory of E-functions~\cite{nesterenko:e-funcs}.
+In transcendental number theory, the subject began with Nesterenko's contributions to the Siegel-Shidlovski theory of E-functions~\cite{nesterenko:e-funcs}.
 Nesterenko developed an algebraic technique for the estimation of multiplicities for functions satisfying a certain type of linear differential equations.
-Similar ideas were later succesfully applied to non-linear systems by Brownawell~\cite{brownawell:zero-est,brownawell:zero-ord}, by Brownawell and Masser~\cite{bm:mult-I,bm:mult-II} and by Nesterenko~\cite{nesterenko:mult-estimates}; these auhtors also gave estimates for the sum of multiplicities over an arbitrary finite set of points, which is of importance in trancendental number theory.
+Similar ideas were later successfully applied to non-linear systems by Brownawell~\cite{brownawell:zero-est,brownawell:zero-ord}, by Brownawell and Masser~\cite{bm:mult-I,bm:mult-II} and by Nesterenko~\cite{nesterenko:mult-estimates}; these authors also gave estimates for the sum of multiplicities over an arbitrary finite set of points, which is of importance in transcendental number theory.
 The algebraic techniques developed in these papers were later applied to various more specific situations, notably to translation-invariant vector fields on group varieties and sets of points related to the group structure, leading to great progress in the field (see~\cite{masser:zero-est-survey} for a survey).

 In control theory, Risler~\cite{risler:nonholonomy} suggested the problem of multiplicity estimates in the study of nonholonomic control systems.
 Risler considered the planar case $n=2$, obtained a multiplicity estimate, and used it to bound the degree of nonholonomy for planar control systems.
 Gabrielov and Risler extended this work and gave good multiplicity estimates for the case $n=3$ in \cite{gr:mult-c3}.
-For arbitrary dimension, Gabrielov obtained a multiplicity estimate in~\cite{gabrielov:mult-old}, and subsequently developed a powerful technique involving Milnor fibres of certain deformations, leading to much sharper estimates in~\cite{gabrielov:mult}.
-Khovanskii later simplified Gabrielov's arguments considerably using the notion of integration of Euler characteristics.
+For arbitrary dimension, Gabrielov obtained a multiplicity estimate in~\cite{gabrielov:mult-old}, and subsequently developed a powerful technique involving Milnor fibers of certain deformations, leading to much sharper estimates in~\cite{gabrielov:mult}.
+Khovanskii later simplified Gabrielov's arguments considerably using the notion of integration over Euler characteristics.
 This simplification was later applied by Gabrielov and Khovanskii to establish multiplicity estimates in the multi-dimensional setting in~\cite{gk:mult}.